supercollider/supercollider/README_LINUX.md

 cmake -DCMAKE_INSTALL_PREFIX=~/usr/local ..
 ```

-If you do this, make sure `~/usr/local/bin` is in your PATH.
+If you do this, ensure `~/usr/local/bin` is in your PATH.
 Add a line such as
 `PATH=$PATH:$HOME/usr/local/bin` to `~/.profile`.